Indian Institute of Cartoonists

-Indian Institute of Cartoonists is an organisation based in Bangalore that serves to promote and preserve cartooning and cartoonists in India.
+The Indian Institute of Cartoonists (IIC) is an organisation based in Bangalore that serves to promote and preserve cartooning and cartoonists in India.
 Founded in 2001, the institute hosts the Indian Cartoon Gallery with rotating exhibits focusing on different artists.
 It has organised more than one hundred exhibitions of cartoons.

 Founders and Brief History

 IIC was registered as a non profitable organization under Trust act in 2001 to promote the art of cartooning in India with B. V. Ramamurthy as the Chair person, V. G. Narendra as the Managing Trustee and B.G.
 Gujjarappa as a member Trustee.
 The chief patron as Mario Miranda.

 Then Governor of Karnataka, V. S. Ramadevi inaugurated the IIC at Bangalore on 8 June 2001.
 Seven leading cartoonists were felicitated with Lifetime Achievement Award.
 Mario Miranda, Pran, S.D.
 Padnis, Bapu, Gopulu, Yesudasan and S. K. Nadig.
 More than 100 cartoonists from across the country had participated in the function.
 R. K. Laxman was felicitated with Lifetime achievement Award in February 2002 in another function.